Winter Storm Warning issued for Upper Tanana Valley and the Fortymile Country by NWS - NewsBreak

 weather.gov

-Winter Storm Watch issued for Northeastern Nye County, Northwestern Nye County by NWS
+Winter Weather Advisory issued for Mazatzal Mountains, Pinal, Superstition Mountains by NWS

-Effective: 2022-12-10 22:00:00 PST Expires: 2022-12-11 22:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts for updates on this situation.
-Target Area: Northeastern Nye County; Northwestern Nye County WINTER STORM WATCH IN EFFECT FROM SATURDAY EVENING THROUGH SUNDAY EVENING * WHAT...Heavy snowfall.
-Possible total snow accumulations of 1 to 5 inches for the valleys and 10 to 18 inches for the mountains.
-Winds could gust as high as 40 mph. * WHERE...Northwestern Nye County and Northeastern Nye County. * WHEN...From Saturday evening through Sunday evening. * IMPACTS...Travel could be very difficult.
+Effective: 2022-12-12 05:00:00 MST Expires: 2022-12-13 05:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Prepare in advance by having extra food, water, blankets, and a cell phone charger in the vehicle.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Mazatzal Mountains; Pinal, Superstition Mountains; Southeast Gila County WINTER WEATHER ADVISORY IN EFFECT FROM 5 AM MONDAY TO 5 AM MST TUESDAY ABOVE 4000 FEET * WHAT...Snow expected above 4000 feet.
+Total snow accumulations of 1 to 3 inches between 4000 feet and 5000 feet and 3 to 7 inches above 5000 feet.
+Winds gusting as high as 40 mph. * WHERE...Mazatzal Mountains, Pinal/Superstition Mountains and Southeast Gila County. * WHEN...From 5 AM Monday to 5 AM MST Tuesday. * IMPACTS...Road travel could be very difficult due to poor visibility in snow and slippery road conditions.

 weather.gov